 Learn what contributes to the deaths and injuries of “Crush” and his friends at the Turtle Rehabilitation Centre.
 Volunteers have just built a new turtle clinic facility on Fitzroy Island, which is an extension if the existing facility in Cairns.
 The centre treats and cares for sick, injured and stranded sea turtles, and in small groups you tour the facility to learn how volunteers’ efforts help save these creatures.

 Snorkelling and Mini-Lectures with Marine Biologist at Fitzroy Island

-With full use of snorkel gear, you can walk right into the water to explore the magnificent reef system that surrounds Fitzroy Island, part of the Inner Great Barrier Reef.
+With full use of snorkel gear, you can walk right into the water to explore the magnificent reef system that surrounds Fitzroy Island, part of Queensland’s Inner Great Barrier Reef.
 Just offshore a kaleidoscope of marine life beckons to be discovered: colourful corals, parrot and lionfish, turtles, cuttle fish, rays and giant clams.
 Your marine biologist guide delivers mini-lectures between snorkel sessions.
 Options for overnight stay on this gorgeous tropical island.

 Service Project with Eye on The Reef

 Participate in Eye on the Reef–a community-based initiative developed by the Great Barrier Reef Marine Park Authority (GBRMPA).
 Contribute to Small World Journeys’ ongoing data collection at an island on the inner Great Barrier Reef to monitor coral bleaching, coral predators and other species.

 Ferry to a James Cook University-sponsored island research station, where students of all ages can use the massive “touch tank”, snorkel in a sheltered bay, explore the phenomenal giant clam gardens, and use the facility’s microscopes and wet labs to further their learning.